Spatio-temporal analysis of extreme winter temperatures in Ireland: Data

 \subsubsection{Climatic oscillation covariates}

-In our analysis, we aim to disentangle the general, long-term trend of extremely cold winter temperatures from the large variations caused by external, highly-variable, climatic processes.
-To this end, we explore numerous climatic variables to help explain extreme, sudden cold snaps, which can misleadingly be interpreted as contradicting warming winters.

-It is well understood that the behaviour of the jet stream can lead to shifts in weather patterns, including the occurrence of extreme events such as cold spells \citep{Stendel2021}.
-The jet stream is a high-altitude, fast-flowing air current that circumvents the northern hemisphere in the upper troposphere and lower stratosphere.
-The jet stream plays a crucial role in shaping weather patterns and controlling the movement of storms and weather systems \citep{Hoskins2014}.
-The jet stream meanders in a wave-like pattern as it circumnavigates the globe.
-These waves form and change in response to several climatic conditions and are characterised by northward or southward oscillations.
+It is well understood that the jet stream plays a crucial role in shaping weather patterns and controlling the movement of storms and weather systems \citep{Hoskins2014}.
+It can lead to substantial shifts in weather patterns, including the occurrence of extreme events such as cold spells \citep{Stendel2021}.
+The jet stream is a high-altitude, fast-flowing air current that circumvents the northern hemisphere in the upper troposphere and lower stratosphere, which meanders in a wave-like pattern as it circumnavigates the globe.
+These waves are characterised by northward or southward oscillations.
 When these waves become amplified, we see a greater north-south displacement of air masses, resulting in the transport of air masses from different latitudes.
-When a deep southward dip forms in the jet stream, it can allow cold air to spill southward from the polar regions into lower latitudes causing extremely cold temperatures \citep{ Thompson2021, Francis2012}.

-There is a strong link between the behaviour of the jet stream and extratropical teleconnections such as the North Atlantic Oscillation (NAO) and Arctic Oscillation (AO) \citep{Hall2015}.
-Both the NAO and AO have the greatest variability in winter months \citep{SenGupta2012} which is when they have a substantial influence on weather patterns in the northern hemisphere \citep{Thompson1998}.
-Furthermore, persistent and strong negative phases of the AO and the NAO have been linked with extremely low minimum air temperatures in Ireland \citep{Mateus2022}.
-Thus, we are motivated to consider the efficacy of using NAO or AO as a covariate for anomalous jet stream behaviour and subsequently extreme cold winter temperatures in Ireland.
+When a deep southward dip forms in the jet stream, it can allow cold air to spill southward from the polar regions into lower latitudes, causing extremely cold temperatures \citep{ Thompson2021, Francis2012}.
+There is no simple measured covariate which captures the effects of the jet stream well, so climate scientists use measurable covariates which act as a proxy for the main features of the jet stream, with the most widely used being the North Atlantic Oscillation (NAO) and Arctic Oscillation (AO) \citep{Hall2015}.
+Both the NAO and AO are known to reflect the behaviour and position of the jet stream \citep{Gerber2009}.
+They have the greatest variability in winter months \citep{SenGupta2012}, which is when they have a substantial influence on weather patterns in the northern hemisphere \citep{Thompson1998}.
+Although other atmospheric and oceanic patterns, such as high-pressure systems and sea surface temperatures, can also interact with the jet stream and influence the occurrence of cold weather events \citep{Screen2014}, these are generally considered more complex to model and measure through simple covariates.